microsoft/ApplicationInsights-Announcements/README.md

 ![image](https://cloud.githubusercontent.com/assets/202643/7099148/d5b091f8-dfa1-11e4-8d13-c0195714f31e.png)

-Please use [Home repo](https://github.com/microsoft/ApplicationInsights-Home) to log issues or ask quesitons.
+Please use [Home repo](https://github.com/microsoft/ApplicationInsights-Home) to log issues or ask questions.
 This repository is only used for announcements and breaking change notifications.

 ==================